Experts

 murat.yildiz@gc4ss.org

 Murat Yildiz is a Programme Manager and an expert on global, transnational organized crime and illicit drug trafficking.
-His professional experience encompasses senior positions within the Organization for Security and Cooperation in Europe (OSCE), United Nations Office on Drugs and Crime (UNODC).
+His professional experience encompasses senior positions within the Organization for Security and Cooperation in Europe (OSCE), and the United Nations Office on Drugs and Crime (UNODC).

-Mr Yildiz worked as a Political Affairs Officer and Research, Development and Training Adviser in the organization’s Vienna headquarters and as a Deputy Director at the OSCE Mission in Skopje, North Macedonia.
+Mr. Yildiz worked as a Political Affairs Officer and Research, Development and Training Adviser in the organization’s Vienna headquarters and as a Deputy Director at the OSCE Mission in Skopje, North Macedonia.
 He worked with the OSCE Secretary-General and Permanent Delegations in drafting OSCE’s First Ministerial Council Decision on “Engagement with Afghanistan”.
-He designed and implemented several technical assistance projects on countering illicit drug trafficking in Central Asia and other regions for Afghanistan.
+He designed and implemented several technical assistance projects on countering illicit drug trafficking in Central Asia and other regions of Afghanistan.

 He also worked at the International Institute for Justice and the Rule of Law, developing a “Core Course Curriculum on Succesful Investigation, Prosecution, and Adjudication of Terrorism Cases for Common and Civil Law Systems”.

 He has been working on research projects related to global illicit drug trafficking.
-Currently drafting “Global Update on Illicit Drug Trafficking” takes stock of illicit drug trafficking (cultivation, production, trafficking/routes and methods, developments on global illicit drugs seizures, consumption, prevalence rates between 2010-2020), policy implications, the impact of COVID-19.
-The report also investigates changes on modus operandi of drug trafficking syndicates.
-Secondly, he is designing mixed-method research on financial remittance system of Hawala in the context of the flow of the revenues generated from illicit drug trafficking.
+Currently drafting “Global Update on Illicit Drug Trafficking” takes stock of illicit drug trafficking (cultivation, production, trafficking/routes and methods, developments on global illicit drugs seizures, consumption, prevalence rates between 2010-2020), policy implications, and the impact of COVID-19.
+The report also investigates changes in the modus operandi of drug trafficking syndicates.
+Secondly, he is designing mixed-method research on the financial remittance system of Hawala in the context of the flow of the revenues generated from illicit drug trafficking.

 Kutluer Karademir, PhD